AshokaShringla/SoftwareEngineeringProject/README.md

 Project will have:

--Calendar function similar to google calendar.
+- Calendar function similar to google calendar.

--Tasks that can be created and seen on the calendar.
+- Tasks that can be created and seen on the calendar.

--Notes that can be created and seen on the calendar.
+- Notes that can be created and seen on the calendar.

--Collaborative features like sharing calendars, tasks, notes with other people.
+- Collaborative features like sharing calendars, tasks, notes with other people.

-Team members: Afrida Faiza, Ashoka Shringla, Raina Kim
+Team members: Ashoka Shringla, Raina Kim

 ## Setup